Presidential Diversity Scholarship

 - Students of any race/ethnicity who have demonstrated leadership, commitment, and activism for racial and ethnic diversity, or other areas of diversity as identified below.

 - Students of African-American, Asian-American, Hispanic American or Native American heritage on the basis of leadership and service to community within their demographic.

 - Students who identify as LGBTQ, students who are members of non-Christian religions, and students with disabilities may also apply on the basis of leadership, service, or activism within their demographic.

-Counselors may also nominate students by completing a brief form.
+Counselors may also nominate students for this scholarship by completing a nomination form.